Massachusetts Law About Testimonial and Non-testimonial Evidence in Criminal Cases

 Bullcoming v.
 New Mexico, 564 U.S. __, 131 S.Ct.
 2705 (2011): Where a certified forensic blood-alcohol lab report is introduced as substantive evidence, the surrogate testimony of a scientist who did not sign the certification or perform or observe the test reported in the certification does not satisfy the accused's right to confrontation.
 The accused has the right to confront the scientist who performed, observed, or supervised the analysis, unless the scientist is unavailable and there was a prior opportunity to cross-examine.

 Williams v.
-Illinois, No. 10-8505, argued Dec.
-6, 2011: Pending case considering whether the disclosure of a forensic lab report through an expert witness who took no part in the analysis violates the 6th Amendment.
+Illinois, 567 US __ (June 18, 2012).
+The disclosure of a forensic lab report through an expert witness who took no part in the analysis does not violate the 6th Amendment.
 Lab report provided the basis for the expert's opinion.
-See also, Williams v.
-Illinois: Another Look at Expert Testimony and the Confrontation Clause, 7 Duke J. Const.
-L. & Pub.
-Pol'y 133 (2012). (not yet available on Hein Online)

 Likely v.
 Ruane, 642 F.3d 99 (1st Cir., 2011): Post-Crawford but pre-Melendez-Diaz habeas corpus petition denied because state court decision did not involve unreasonable application of "clearly established" Federal law (drug certificate).
 See also, Nardi v.
 Pepe, 662 F.3d 107 (1st Cir., 2011) (doctor's opinion based in part on autopsy report).